 The holiday season is one of the best times of the year!
 From finding the perfect gifts for everyone on your list to reading new and classic seasonal stories, there are so many wonderful activities, events, and traditions for families during this time.
 Here are a few fun ideas that incorporate literacy into the magic and anticipation of the holidays.

-1. Create a Book Advent
+1. Create a Book Advent Calendar

 2. Teach Your Child About the Holidays

-Select a winter holiday that your family doesn't normally celebrate, or choose to learn about how the holiday your family observes is celebrated in another country.
+During this time of the year, there is so much to learn about different holidays that other kids and families celebrate around the world.
+To get started, select a winter holiday that your family doesn't normally celebrate, or choose to learn about how the holiday your family observes is celebrated in another country.